swcarpentry/r-novice-gapminder/06-data-subsetting.md

 > #### Solution to challenge 3 {.challenge}
 > Given the following list:
 >
+>
-> ~~~ {.r}
+> ~~~{.r}
 > xlist <- list(a = "Software Carpentry", b = 1:10, data = head(iris))
 > ~~~
 >
 > Using your knowledge of both list and vector subsetting, extract the number 2 from xlist.
-Hint: the number 2 is contained within the "b" item in the list.
+> Hint: the number 2 is contained within the "b" item in the list.
 >
+>
 > ~~~{.r}
-> ## Any of the below should work:
 > xlist$b[2]
 > xlist[[2]][2]
 > xlist[["b"]][2]